 SPARK Neuro will likely make this aspect even more successful but what happens as excitement is increased is that the viewer is focused on the exciting feature and can’t remember what the commercial was advertising.

-I see advertising on TV all the time which has a feature designed to get my attention and create excitement or be funny, such as a puppy, baby or crazy scene but I barely notice the brand or what’s being advertised.
-Seconds after the commercial is finished airing, I can’t even remember what was being advertised, let alone the brand.
+I see advertisements on TV all the time which has a feature designed to get my attention and create excitement or be funny, such as a puppy, baby, or crazy scene but I barely notice the brand or what’s being advertised.
+Seconds after the commercial finishes airing, I can’t even remember what was being advertised, let alone the brand.
 In fact, I have seen TV commercials 30 or 40 times before I realized what was being advertised.

 One of the best TV commercials I have ever seen gets my attention and creates some excitement but nowhere near as much as other TV spots with exciting features.
 So why is the Michael Bublé Bubly advertisement so effective?
 It’s memorable but not at the expense of the brand.
 It makes the brand memorable.